 Swapcard is an end-to-end event platform for virtual and hybrid events.
 It allows you to embed an external video player.
 This way you can easily integrate Clevercast’s multilingual live streaming player into your Swapcard events.

 This tutorial explains how to embed our player in Swapcard.
-This is possible for both multilingual live and pseudo-live events.
+This is possible for both multilingual live and simulive events.
 For setting up and managing such events in Clevercast, see our solution pages and manuals.

 Note: the tutorial assumes you know how to use Swapcard.
 If this is not the case, first take a look at Swapcard’s documentation.

 Before you can embed our player in Swapcard, you need to create an event in Clevercast.
 Make sure to select the right broadcast protocol (e.g. SRT/RTMP for Translate@Home, SRT multilingual broadcast, …) when creating the event in Clevercast.
 All other aspects of the event can be modified afterwards (e.g. choosing the languages, modifying the player profile, setting an image before the live stream…).